Lamjung and Kaski

 Lamjung and Kaski was a state which was given to His Highness Shree Tin Maharaja Jung Bahadur Rana in 1856 by His Majesty King Surendra Bir Bikram Shah.

 It was ruled by the Rana dynasty, a Chhetri dynasty, and was entitled to a 21-gun salute by the British.
 The state was formed in the 18th century as part of the Kingdom of Nepal.
-The state’s most famous rulers include Jung Bahadur Rana, Chandra Shumsher Jung Bahadur Rana, Juddha Shumsher Jang Bahadur Rana and Mohan Shumsher Jung Bahadur Rana.
+The state's most famous rulers include Jung Bahadur Rana, Chandra Shumsher Jung Bahadur Rana, Juddha Shumsher Jang Bahadur Rana and Mohan Shumsher Jung Bahadur Rana.

 Geography

-The present Lamjang and Kaski State is spread over the present-day Gandaki Province excluding the Mustang and Gorkha regions and has an area of 21,504 km2.
-The region is spread over the Himalayan, Hilly and Terai region of Nepal.
+The present Lamjung and Kaski State is spread over the present-day Gandaki Province excluding the Mustang and Gorkha regions and has an area of 21,504 km2.
+The region is spread over the Himalayan, Hilly and Terai regions of Nepal.
 5,919 km2 (26.8%) of the area falls under the Himalayan region.
 14,604 km2 (67.2%) of the area falls under the Hilly region and 1,310 km2 (6%) of the area falls under the Terai region.

 History

 This region was before part of the Chaubisi Rajya, the 26 Kings.
 In 1856, a sanad was given to Jung Bahadur Rana that gave him a right to use the title of Maharaja (Great King) and he was given Lamjang and Kaski State.
 Also in 1856, due to the fact that Jung Bahadur Rana and his brother Dhir Shumsher Rana helped the British in the Indian Rebellion of 1857 the British gave the Maharajah of Lamjang and Kaski a 21-gun salute.
-After Chandra Shumsher’s reign the British gave all the Maharajahs of Lamjang and Kaski the title, His Highness.
+After Chandra Shumsher's reign the British gave all the Maharajahs of Lamjang and Kaski the title, His Highness.